m-kupiec/compendium-typescript/README.md

 #### `strictNullChecks`

+"By default, values like `null` and `undefined` are assignable to any other type.
+This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs . . .
+The `strictNullChecks` flag makes handling `null` and `undefined` more explicit, and spares us from worrying about whether we forgot to handle `null` and `undefined`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/basic-types.html))

 "When `strictNullChecks` is enabled, `null` and `undefined` get their own types called `null` and `undefined` respectively.
 Whenever anything is possibly `null`, you can use a union type with the original type.
 So for instance, if something could be a `number` or `null`, you’d write the type out as `number | null`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

 "when using `strictNullChecks`, your dependencies may need to be updated to use `strictNullChecks` as well." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))